 Notable Awards, Honors, Medals, and Distinctions

 Below find a list of notable awards that Dr. Ganesh has received in his career.
-A complete list is available on his awards page.- University of Waterloo
+A complete list is available on his awards page.- Z3-alpha won several

 - ACM ISSTA Impact Paper Award 2019 (Best paper in 10 years at ACM ISSTA conference)